ALexALed/noteworth-challenge-api/README.rst

 ``sha256("12345/providers") = "bf6fa075e6d928d530fd4516e1671526ff1fe7f953209f0941553927bf16e9f8"``

-Note: Calling ``/auth`` will always generate a new token.
-Take care of it!
+Note: Calling ``/auth`` will invalidate any old tokens and generate a new token.
+Take care of the one you get!

 Providers